 The other key foreign exchange sources and financial inflows into the country are remittances and tourism receipts.
-The Jamaican diaspora contributes significantly to the economy through remittances which amounted to US\$2.4 billion in 2019, a 3% increase over 2018.
-With the island welcoming 4.2 million visitors to its shores in 2019, tourism spend continues to be the major foreign exchange source of earnings estimated at US\$3.3 billion with projections at \$3.5 billion for 2020.
+While tourism earnings contracted in the wake of continued border closure, remittances remained buoyant.
+The Jamaican diaspora contributes significantly to the economy through remittances which amounted to US\$2.6 billion in 2020, a 25% increase over 2019.